contao/docs/docs/dev/framework/dca/_index.md

 All table names managed by a DCA always start with the prefix `tl_` (which officially stands for _tüdelü_).
-The name of the file containing the DCA configuration needs to be the same name as the table and must be put in the `contao/dca` folder.
+The name of the file containing the DCA configuration needs to be the same name as the table and must be put in the `contao/dca/` folder (see [Contao Configuration & Translations][contaoConfig]).

 Within that file you configure your Data Container Array within the `$GLOBALS['TL_DCA']` array.
 So if your table name is `tl_example`, then your DCA will be created